kbastamow/Project-Online-Shop-Backend-MySQL-Sequelize/README.md

 * If both **mimeType** and **extname** return true, we return a multer callback with two values: **null** for the error argument (i.e. there is no error), and **true** for the second argument (i.e. the file is accepted).

-⚠️**Warning**

-Both MIMEtype and file extension are checked as MIME gives information about the real type of the file, while the extension is an indicator only and could be used to mask a different type of file.
+>__Warning__ Both MIMEtype and file extension are checked as MIME gives information about the real type of the file, while the extension is an indicator only and could be used to mask a different type of file.
 Nevertheless, in the current project, we may assume a person with admin rights necessary to upload files won't try to upload harmful files.

-### Modifying ProductController
+### ⚙️ Modifying ProductController

 Files must be passed through **form-data**.
 Req.body gathers all text input, while **req.file.path** determines the image path. **.path** is a property of the req.file object, provided by Multer.